Species Introduction

 Acclimation Process

-Acclimating your new Apistogramma Panduro to their new environment is a crucial step in ensuring their health and reducing stress.
+Acclimating your new Apistogramma Panduro to their new home is a critical step in ensuring their health and well-being.
 Begin by floating the sealed bag containing your fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce aquarium water into the bag over the next 30 minutes, allowing the fish to adjust to the new water conditions.
+After this, gradually introduce small amounts of tank water into the bag every 5-10 minutes for approximately an hour.
+This process helps the fish adjust to the water parameters of their new environment.
+Once acclimated, gently release the fish into the aquarium without adding the bag water to avoid introducing any potential contaminants.
+It is important to monitor them closely for the first few days as they adjust to their new surroundings.
+Providing a calm and stable environment will help reduce stress and promote a smooth transition.

 Long-term Care